Port of Long Beach

 The Port of Long Beach, administered as the Harbor Department of the City of Long Beach, is a container port in the United States, which adjoins Port of Los Angeles.
 Acting as a major gateway for US–Asian trade, the port occupies 3200 acre of land with 25 mi of waterfront in the city of Long Beach, California.
-The Port of Long Beach is located less than two miles (3 km) southwest of Downtown Long Beach and approximately 25 mi south of Downtown Los Angeles.
+The Port of Long Beach is located less than 2 mi southwest of Downtown Long Beach and approximately 25 mi south of Downtown Los Angeles.
 The seaport generates approximately US$100 billion per year in trade and employs more than 316,000 people in Southern California.
 In 2022, the port, together with the adjoining Port of Los Angeles, were considered amongst the world's least efficient ports by the World Bank and IHS Markit citing union protectionism and a lack of automation.